2019 CLAG FIELD STUDY AWARDS

 Faculty Letter of Support

 Each application must be accompanied by one letter of support from the student’s primary faculty advisor.
+It should be no longer than two pages.
 The Faculty Letter of Support should address the following aspects:

 - The student’s abilities and promise in the field of geography with a focus on Latin America, as well as the potential significance and impact of the proposed research;

-- Assessment of the student’s ability to conduct the proposed fieldwork effectively;
+- Assessment of the student’s ability to conduct the proposed fieldwork and viability of the project;

 - Assessment of the student’s language proficiency to conduct the fieldwork effectively, including courses taken, standardized test scores of language proficiency exams, or other experiences indicating language proficiency.

-The Faculty Letter of Support must be sent to the CLAG Honors Committee chair: Christian Brannstrom, <firstname.lastname@example.org> as an email attachment whose title is “Student’sLastName_Letter_Support”.
+The Faculty Letter of Support must be sent to the CLAG Honors Committee chair: Maria Fadiman as an email attachment whose title is “Student’sLastName_Letter_Support”.

-Successful award recipients are required to write a 2-page final research report describing their fieldwork experiences, detailing how the funds were spent, and achievement of objectives is due to the Chair of CLAG by October 15, 2018.
-These reports will be published on the CLAG website and in summary form in the CLAG Newsletter (see here for previous years' reports).
+All Field Study Award recipients must complete a 2-3-page final research report describing the awardee’s fieldwork experiences, detailing how the funds were spent, and achievement of objectives.
+This report is due to the Chair of CLAG (firstname.lastname@example.org) by October 15, 2019.
+The reports will be published on the CLAG website and in summary form in the CLAG Newsletter (see examples of previous reports here).

-Please direct your questions to Christian Brannstrom, CLAG Study Field Study Award Committee Chair.
+Please direct your questions to Maria Fadiman, CLAG Honors Committee chair.

 We look forward to reviewing your innovative proposals.